 Which is when, after 60 years, it hit me.

 Miss Helen was a very, very poor woman.
 In 1956 four silver dollars a week would have been a serious sum of money to her.
 Very serious.
 Unless she had some sort of secret stash of silver dollars.
 Which I was pretty sure she did not.
-In fact I’m pretty sure a secret stash of pennies would have been beyond her means.
+In fact I’m pretty sure a secret stash of pennies would have been beyond Miss Helen’s means.

 When the fog forms in Paradise, all my ghosts come out.